 As of November 2019, Ringrose has represented Leinster 65 times and has scored 80 points.

-Ringrose has been named for the 2020 Six Nations Ireland squad and has 28 caps.
+Ringrose cemented his name in the Ireland squad for the 2020 Six Nations with 28 caps.

 |2015 - present|